cudoventures/cudos-network-docs/src/README.md

 In this page you will find information about the CUDOS network and links to all other relevant documents.

 CUDOS is a multi chain compute oracle platform which bridges the gap between real-world applications and data to smart contracts.
+To find a high level description of the platform navigate through the following links:
 - [Introduction](/introduction)
   - [Getting started](/introduction/getting-started)
   - [Frequently Asked Questions (FAQ's)](/introduction/faqs)

+Learn how to contribute to the CUDOS network and earn rewards.
+Below you can learn how to be a validator, contribute and stake on the CUDOS network, and setup your own node to earn rewards, as well as how to delegate your stake.
 - [Contribute and earn](/contribute-and-earn)
   - [Staking](/contribute-and-earn/staking)
   - [Validators](/contribute-and-earn/validators)